03-24-2012: May Rough Rice: Production Up as Countries Recover from Last Year's Weather Problems

 FB 1 FB 2

-The average volatility shown below suggests that a major change in direction to up is imminent at a volatility low point.
+The average volatility shown below suggests that a change in major trend to up is imminent near a volatility low point.

 Range/Volatilitiy Chart